-There is necessary organizational structure, systems in place, policies and procedures for managing liquidity risk in our bank.
-A major task of our Treasury & Financial Institutions Division (TFID) is to manage Asset Liability Management (ALM) risk, a major part of which is Liquidity Risk.
-There is a separate and well staffed ALM Desk in TFID under direct supervision of the Asset Liability Committee (ALCO) formed in line with Bangladesh Bank guidelines.
+We have necessary organizational structure, systems, policies and procedures for managing liquidity risk of our bank.
+We have a separate division named as "Treasury & Financial Institutions Division (TFID)" major task of which is to manage Asset Liability Management (ALM) risk i.e., liquidity risk and profit rate risk.
+We have Asset and Liability Management Committee (ALCO) formed in line with Bangladesh Bank guidelines.
+There is a separate and well staffed ALM Desk in TFID under direct supervision of ALCO.
 The ALCO sits at least once in a month and regularly reviews various ALM risk indicators as presented through ALCO Papers.

-Day to day liquidity is managed based on information on inflow/outflow from Bangladesh Automated Clearing House (BACH).
-We use asset conversion method, borrowed liquidity method or mixed method in managing liquidity considering their relative cost and benefits which can save expense and generate profit.
+Day to day liquidity is managed based on considering inflow/outflow through Bangladesh Automated Clearing House (BACH).
+We use asset conversion method, borrowed liquidity method or mixed method in managing liquidity considering their relative cost and benefit.
 If there is surplus fund, we place our fund with other shariah based banks and Financial Institutions (FIs) or return interbank deposit.
 On the other hand, if there is shortfall, we take interbank deposit for short term or withdraw our fund with other banks and FIs.
 If gaps in the buckets in the maturity profile exceed limit, we change provisional rate of our deposit products in such a way so that, deposits move from surplus buckets to deficit buckets.

-Policies and processes for mitigating Liquidity Risk:

-The bank has an ALM guideline rich in contents, liquidity management policy, transfer pricing policy, profit rate policy, Management Action Trigger (MAT), wholesale borrowing and funding guidelines, Contingency Funding Plan (CFP) etc which are reviewed at least annually.
+Policies and processes for mitigating Liquidity Risk: The bank has an ALM guideline rich in contents, liquidity management policy, transfer pricing policy, profit rate policy, Management Action Trigger (MAT), wholesale borrowing and funding guidelines, Contingency Funding Plan (CFP) etc which are reviewed at least annually.
 We try to keep CRR surplus as low as possible but not below a minimum amount as approved by the Board.
-This is done for mitigating the risk of being unable to maintain

-CRR at any time.
+This is done for mitigating the risk of being unable to maintain CRR at any time.
+Our board has approves limits of key liquidity indicators.

 We take information about large fund flows from branches and concerned divisions of head office a-priori so that we can avoid any unforeseen liquidity pressure and meet any fund requirement using low cost source or place idle fund with other banks and FIs.
-We monitor the liquidity indicators regularly and take immediate actions if any unforseen risk is detected.
+We monitor the liquidity indicators regularly and take immediate actions if any unforeseen risk is detected.